Showing posts with label Christmas traditions. Show all posts

 Winter Solstice Blessings to All!

-I like this post because it brought back that notion of living in a “conversant” world as well, something I've so often thought about as I read about folk traditions, mythologies, and old customs.
-Instead of seeing "nature" as "other", or a "resource", earlier times often had a mythic, even friendly and reciprocal, relationship with the extended community of life.
-When we talk to the trees, the animals, even stones………..we might just might begin to notice that we get a response sometimes!
-For example, there is the old English custom of telling the bees when someone has died in a farm family, and there are actually documented cases of a swarm of bees turning up at the funeral.
+"Wassailing" participates in the notion of living in a “conversant” world for me, something I've so often thought about as I read about folk traditions, mythologies, and old customs.
+Instead of seeing "nature" as "other", or a "resource", earlier times and peoples often had a mythic, friendly and "reciprocal" relationship with the extended community of life they inhabited.

 Like the Romans' offerings on small farm shrines dedicated to the "Numina", the spirits of place that assisted them with their crops and orchards (the indigenous Roman Goddess Pomona, whose name meant "apple", originated as a Numen of the orchards), this custom, which is still practiced with a lot of good cheer in some rural areas of England, reflects that ancient pagan sense of "reciprocity" with an intelligent, spiritually inhabited natural world.